manassaloi/manassaloi.github.io/usesthis.md

 ### Home gym

++ [Squat Half Rack](https://www.siegefitness.in/product-page/daemon-half-rack): Daemon half rack from Siege Fitness.
+I have the rack and all the extensions.

++ [Bench](https://www.decathlon.in/p/8766093/gym-bench/gym-weight-bench-900-black?id=8766093&type=p): Gym Weight Bench 900 Black from Decathlon.

++ [Barbell](https://www.siegefitness.in/product-page/chieftain-barbell-1): Chieftain Barbell from Siege Fitness.

 + [Weight training equipments: curl rod, dumbbell rods, plain rods + around 100 kgs weight](https://www.amazon.in/stores/Kore/page/435A5FB6-7DBD-48CA-9AA9-40BE296333E9?ref_=ast_bln): Got the cheapest equipments because I did not want to overcommit and then have weights occupying space.

 + [AMAZE Multipurpose Exercise Flat Bench](https://www.amazon.in/INFINITY-FITNESSTM-Multipurpose-Exercise-Capacity/dp/B07WYXYWLW/): Extremely fuddu bench but I needed something to do chest workouts.
 Can't wait to get a better bench.
 Most Amazon gym equipments are low quality.
 My plan is to use these for 6 months and then spend more and get better stuff from local retailers.